A detailed explanation of the capabilities of each package within the suite can be found on the package page.

 Drawing Energy Bands

-Energy bands can be drawn with the lmf, lm, tbe, lmgf and lumpy codes.
+Energy bands can be drawn with the lmf, lm, tbe, lmfgws, lmfdmft, and lmgf codes.

 Drawing Fermi Surfaces

 Fermi surfaces can be drawn with the lmf and lm codes.
-An illustration can be found here:
+See this tutorial.

-lmgf can make partial DOS.
-It can either do it by Pade extrapolation to the real axis of calculated on the contour in the complex plane, or you can choose a contour close to the real axis and generate DOS directly.
+lmgf and lmpg can make partial DOS.
+They can either do it by Pade extrapolation to the real axis of the imaginary part of the Green’s function calculated on the contour in the complex plane, or you can choose a contour close to the real axis and generate DOS directly.
 The latter is more accurate, but more time consuming.
 For a demonstration, try

 $ ~/lm/gf/test/test.gf nife